freyjagp/bootleg-jwt/README.md

 print(validate)
 ```

-outputs: `True`
+__Output:__ `True`

 We can test expiration as well by uncommenting `sleep(4)` and watching the output change to `False`

-### Decode a token
+### Decode a token <!-- omit in toc -->

-So we can get the token encoded as base64 but that still requires work from the user to actually decode that shit into a `Token` model before passing it.
+So we can get the token encoded as base64 but that still requires work from the developer to actually decode that shit into a `Token` model before passing it.
 That's my bad.
 I overlooked this functionality and have discovered that it is necessary while writing the readme.
 Version 0.2.0 will address this issue.

+## To-do

+An ostensible list of things I may or may not add (idk, this is for a personal project, so don't count on it)

+- Pass custom user_data schema